 Purge Stale Data

-Data that is not on your network is data that can’t be compromised.
-Put in place systems that track file access and automatically archive files that haven’t been accessed for years.
-In the modern age of near yearly acquisitions, reorganizations and “synergistic relocations” it’s quite likely that networks of any significant size have multiple forgotten servers that are kept around for reasons no one is quite sure of.
+If data doesn’t exist within your network, it can’t be compromised.
+That’s why you’ll want to purge old or unnecessary data.
+Use systems that can track file access and automatically archive unused files.
+In the modern age of yearly acquisitions, reorganizations, and “synergistic relocations,” it’s quite likely that networks of any significant size have multiple forgotten servers that are kept around for no good reason.

 Quarantine Sensitive Files